n-p-m/n-p-m/README.md

-### Hi there 👋, my name is Nirmal Philipose Mathew
+### Hi World,  my name is Nirmal Philipose Mathew
-#### Currently pursuing my MSc in CSE @The Ohio State University
+#### Currently I'm pursuing my MSc in CSE @The Ohio State University
 I am excited to utilize my passion for technology and science in a way that brings significant value and drives innovation within the teams I collaborate with.

-Skills: Python / SQL / Java / Data Science / Front End Development / etc...

 - 🔭 I’m currently working on understanding multiple usecases of Large Language Model's.
 - 🌱 I’m currently learning to be a quick learner.
-- 👯 I’m looking to collaborate on teams that uses technology to make lives better
+- 👯 I’m looking to collaborate with teams that uses technology to make lives better.
 - 📫 How to reach me: Email-> nirmalphiliposemathew.1@osu.edu
 - ⚡ Fun fact: I like memes.
 ---